MadeSuryawan/studio/README.md

-# BaliBlissed Journeys - A Next.js & AI Powered Travel Agency App
+# BaliBlissed - A Next.js & AI Powered Travel Agency App

-Welcome to BaliBlissed Journeys, a comprehensive, AI-enhanced web application designed for a fictional Bali-based travel agency.
+Welcome to BaliBlissed, a comprehensive, AI-enhanced web application designed for a fictional Bali-based travel agency.
 This project showcases how to build a modern, feature-rich web application using a cutting-edge tech stack.

 This application was built inside Firebase Studio, an AI-first development environment.